nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 - turn off the camera from the USB power
 - put microSD card it into the camera
 - plug in cable to the camera
-- you should hear the firmware update was performed (succesful)
+- you should hear the firmware update was performed (successful)
 - device should restart and try to connect to the wifi (and will probably fail)
 - the `cus_update_ota.tar` will be gone from the card